BawdyAnarchist/QubesTricks/QubesSetup/README.md

 Firefox is opensource spyware that makes numerous calls to Mozilla (who is 95% funded by Google) and regularly creates new default surveillance options buried in about:config that have to be disabled.
 Sandboxing and security features are behind Chromium.
 Its one redeeming feature is that it's still open source, and thus configurable.
 Sources:  https://madaidans-insecurities.github.io/firefox-chromium.html ..  https://grapheneos.org/usage#web-browsing<br>
 \</RANT\>

 I recommend a tagteam strategy of librewolf and ungoogled-chromium.
 A few years ago these projects were still nascent, but have proven diligent over the years.
 If one is having trouble with a particular web page, try the other.
-Good addons:
+Good addons:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - ublock
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - ublock<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - decentraleyes
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - decentraleyes<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - umatrix
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - umatrix<br>

 ### ODDS AND ENDS